Kotoko (film): Plot

-An ebullient Kotoko returns home from work one day to find a letter from her sister which says her son is being returned to her, as Kotoko is considered to finally be rehabilitated.
-She rushes to tell Tanaka, but can find no trace of him in her apartment.
+Tanaka eventually moves in with Kotoko, and the two begin a volatile relationship.
+She performs a song for him, bringing them both to tears.
+Kotoko returns home from work to find a letter from her sister informing her that Daijiro is being returned to her, as she is considered to have been rehabilitated.
+She rushes to tell Tanaka, but finds no trace of him in the apartment.

-She welcomes Daijiro upon his return, but Kotoko is once again despondent and she soon hallucinates a duplicate of Daijiro.
-Her inability to distinguish which is her real child seemingly results in Daijiro stabbing himself in the eye with a pencil.
+She welcomes Daijiro upon his return, but Kotoko becomes despondent again and hallucinates a duplicate of him.
+Her inability to distinguish between the two results in Daijiro stabbing himself in the eye with a pencil.